lucky123485/postgreSQL/README.md

 ----+---------+-----
   1 | rajnish |  33
 ```
-**OR Operator:**The OR operator is used to combine multiple conditions in a SQL statement.
+**OR Operator**:The OR operator is used to combine multiple conditions in a SQL statement.
 It returns true if at least one of the conditions joined by OR is true.
 ```
 select * from student where name='shyam' or age=40;
 ```